briansdenny/briandenny.net-site/content/post/writing-technical-content/index.md

   caption: 'Image credit: [**John Moeses Bauan**](https://unsplash.com/photos/OGZtQF8iC0g)'
 ---

-Writers and editors working in different fields and on different projects often utilize dramatically different technologies and tools.
-For instance, this entire website was created using Markdown, a plain text formatting syntax that converts easy-to-read source material into web-ready HTML.

-**Highlight your code snippets, take notes on math classes, and draw diagrams from textual representation.**

-On this page, you'll find some examples of the types of technical content that can be rendered with Wowchemy.
+When it comes to methods or tools, writers and editors have plenty of options to choose from.
+Nearly everyone has used a WYSIWYG editor, such as Word or Google Docs, to quickly and easily create and format digital content.
+Similarly, most Technical Writers are familiar with the XML and DITA formats used in software such as MadCap Flare, and most web developers can use HTML and CSS to create or edit web pages.
+If you aren't a web developer but you still want to create and customize your own website without having to learn a complex programming language, perhaps Markdown is a good choice for you.
+This entire website was created using the Academic, an open-source Hugo theme template available from Wowchemy.
+Hugo Academic and Wowchemy both use Markdown, a plain text formatting syntax that converts easy-to-read source material into web-ready HTML.
+Markdown provides a straightforward and consistent way to format text.
+And with Markdown extensions and integrations, you can format more complex and specialized content.
+On this page, you'll find some examples of the types of technical content that can be rendered with Markdown extensions when you create a website using Hugo Academic.

 ## Examples

 ### Code

-Wowchemy supports a Markdown extension for highlighting code syntax.
-You can customize the styles under the `syntax_highlighter` option in your `config/_default/params.yaml` file.
+There are Markdown extension for highlighting **code syntax**.
+In Markdown:

     ```python
     import pandas as pd